dgrafe/libregmap/Readme.md

         }
 }
 ```
-The code for reading the link status then boils down to
+The code for reading the link status then boils down to:
 ``` c++
 #include "regmap.hpp"
 #include <iostream>